Mukesh-KB1/JobFit-AI/README.md

   reader.

 **Rate limiting (business logic, not just security)**
-- `middleware/checkUsage.js` enforces the free-tier limit **server-side**.
+- `middleware/checkUsage.js` enforces the free-tier limit **server-side**, resetting by calendar date rather than a rolling 24-hour window.
 This matters because a user could disable a button in the browser's dev tools — but they can't bypass a check that runs in Express before the (costly) Gemini API call is even made.

-**Stripe payments — webhook vs redirect**
+**Stripe payments — webhook AND redirect verification**
-- After checkout, Stripe redirects the browser to a "success" URL — but that redirect could be spoofed, interrupted, or never happen even after a real payment succeeds.
+- After checkout, Stripe redirects the browser to a "success" URL — but that redirect alone only proves the browser was told to come back, not that payment actually succeeded or that our database was updated.
-- Instead, the app trusts only the **webhook** (`routes/stripeWebhook.js`) — a server-to-server event Stripe sends when payment is *actually confirmed*.
-The webhook's signature is verified using the raw request body, which is why that route is mounted in `server.js` before the global `express.json()` middleware runs (JSON parsing would destroy the raw bytes needed for verification).
+- The **webhook** (`routes/stripeWebhook.js`) is the authoritative source of truth: a server-to-server event Stripe sends when payment is *actually confirmed*, signed so we can verify it's genuinely from Stripe.
+This is why that route is mounted in `server.js` before the global `express.json()` middleware runs — JSON parsing would destroy the raw bytes needed for signature verification.
+- As a fallback, `routes/stripeCheckout.js` also exposes `GET /verify-session`, called by the frontend right after redirect.
+It checks payment status directly against Stripe's API and upgrades the user immediately if the webhook hasn't landed yet (common in local dev if `stripe listen` isn't running).
+This is a defense-in-depth pattern Stripe itself recommends — the webhook remains authoritative for events that happen off-browser (renewals, cancellations), while the verify-session call closes the gap right after checkout.

 **Database design**
 - `User` and `Generation` are separate collections linked by a MongoDB `ObjectId` reference